fosslight/hub-guide-en/tutorial/1_project/2_Identification/1_3rd_DEP_SRC_BIN_Tab.md

 {: .left-bar-title }
 1. Click the + button in the upload area.
 (First time: go to step 2.)
 <img src="images/1_upload_report1.png" alt="select" class="styled-image">
 2. Select 'Upload Analysis Result', then click the Upload button to upload the FOSSLight Report file.
+Reports in Excel, SPDX, and CycloneDX formats can be uploaded.
 <img src="images/1_upload_report2.png" alt="select" class="styled-image">
 3. Left: sheet list.
 Right: select the tab to upload to.
 One sheet per tab; sheets starting with the tab name are selected by default.
 Uncheck sheets you don't want to load.